Coswold/Dragon_Ball_API/docs/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Thanks to [Blackrock Digital](https://github.com/BlackrockDigital) for the styling template.
 * Inspiration came from Rick and Morty API (add link to github and url)
 * etc